jpritikin/coach/content/docs/services/pa-ifs.md

 ### Cost

-Church of Psilomethoxin charges about $10-15 per gram of dried mushroom powder.
+The Church of Psilomethoxin charges about $10-15 per gram of dried mushroom powder.
 Therefore, you can expect to spend, at most, an extra $6 per session for psychedelic-assisted counseling in comparison with sober counseling.
 My hourly rate is the same in either case.